m485liuw/Diffusion_Network_Inference/README.md

 # Introduction
 This project mainly studies convex optimization methods for solving diffusion network inference problems.
 This project is based on the paper named  "Feature-Enhanced Probabilistic Models for Diffusion Network Inference" and "Uncovering the Temporal Dynamics of Diffusion Networks".
-Instead of using mentioned convex optimation methods (matlab tool cvx and l-bfgs-b), we proposed a new method: projected newton's mothod with bisection and interpolant used in line searching.
+Instead of using mentioned convex optimation methods (matlab tool cvx and l-bfgs-b), we proposed a new method: projected newton's mothod with bisection and interpolant used in line searching, which is more efficient and scalable compared to the baselines.
+It is also noticable that our algorithm can not only apply to the papers mentions above, but also on other problems with formulation consisted of a linear term and a log term with negative coefficient.

 # Algorithm
 As the hessian matrix for the problem is easy to solve and the problem formulation has box constraints, we dicided to try projected newton's method.
 Instead of using pure newton's method with step size = 1, we choose step size t ourselves.